tekn0ir/airflow-chart/README.md

 Read more about Kubernetes Executor and Operator [here](https://airflow.incubator.apache.org/kubernetes.html).

-## Stil moving around a bit...

-This version is now updated to run with the released Airflow 1.10.2 and now back to running the BatchTaskRunner.
-It also now use the new RBAC frontend, and there is now also a provision user example in the values file.

 ## Guideance

 To force you not to end up in performance and/or other issues, this template takes some experience into account.